Bears come up short against Ducks for the second time this season.

-LaPrise Harris-Williams is in her second season as head coach of Baylor's newest intercollegiate athletics program, acrobatics & tumbling.
+LaPrise Harris-Williams is in her third season as head coach of Baylor's newest intercollegiate athletics program, acrobatics & tumbling.
 The Bears completed their first season of competition with a third-place finish in the National Collegiate Acrobatics and Tumbling Association (NCATA) National Championships in April.

 As co-owner of Harris Gymnastics from 1995-2008, Harris-Williams helped place two athletes on the 2001 USA World Team for USA Gymnastics - the governing body that sanctions NCATA events.
 She has coached state, regional and national team members since 1997.